Concordium/concordium.github.io/source/testnet/guides/become-baker.rst

    $concordium-client baker generate-keys <keys-file>.json

-where you can choose an arbitrary name for the keys file.
+You can choose an arbitrary name for the keys file.
 To register the keys in the network you need to be :ref:`running a node <running-a-node>` and send a ``baker add`` transaction to the network:

 .. code-block:: console

    $concordium-client baker add <keys-file>.json --sender bakerAccount --stake <amountToStake> --out <concordium-data-dir>/baker-credentials.json

-replacing
+where you replace

 - ``<amountToStake>`` with the GTU amount for the baker's initial stake
 - ``<concordium-data-dir>`` with the following data directory: